-With Keyera's disciplined risk management program and current commodity price forecasts, Keyera expects its Marketing business to contribute realized margin of between \$330 million and \$370 million in 2023.
-This range assumes: i) the AEF facility operates near capacity for the remainder of the year; ii) there are no significant logistics or transportation curtailments; iii) includes financial hedges currently in place; and iv) current forward commodity pricing for unhedged volumes for the remainder of the year.
+Keyera's Marketing business continues to capture and protect margins through it disciplined risk management program and the effective utilization of Keyera's infrastructure.
+With outstanding financial performance from the business through the first half of the year, a favourable commodity price forecast and strong iso-octane premiums in the spring and summer months, Keyera now expects its Marketing business to contribute realized margin of between \$380 million and \$410 million in 2023.
+This new range is higher than the \$330 million and \$370 million range disclosed previously and assumes: i) the AEF facility operates near capacity for the remainder of the year; ii) there are no significant logistics or transportation curtailments; iii) includes financial hedges currently in place; and iv) current forward commodity pricing for unhedged volumes for the remainder of the year.